Skip to main content

 • The Jupyter server will only be usable from the browser using the web interface.
 For now, the vscode plugin is not supported because of the SSO security layer.

-• When this spec.debug.jupyter is enabled, AIchor will overwrite the manifest's command with a Jupyter server start command.
+• When this spec.debug.jupyter.enabled is true, AIchor will overwrite the manifest's command with a Jupyter server start command.

 Customize ray start ... params